qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 close_line
 ..........

 Returns a closed line string of the input line string by appending the first point to the end of the line, if it is not already closed.
-If the geometry is not a line string or multi line string then the result will be null.
+If the geometry is not a line string or multi line string then the result will be NULL.

 .. list-table::
    :widths: 15 85